NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Developing a Defense Strategy

 When it comes to white-collar crimes at the federal level, the first thing you have to do when you sit down with your attorney is decide exactly how you will handle the case because that will dictate everything moving forward.
+This involves a thorough review of the evidence, a discussion of potential defense strategies, and a consideration of the best approach to achieve a favorable outcome.

 Suppose we have decided that the federal prosecutor has got a solid case against you.
 We're certainly not going to take an offensive posture against them if we're going to try to negotiate with them.
 But, on the other hand, if you take an improper posture, they will take an offensive posture back, supersede the indictment, add charges, and take a much harsher line when resolving the case.